Turning Your 3D Printing Passion into an Etsy Powerhouse

 Design, Prototyping, and Costing Your Creations

-3. Post-Processing: Sanding, painting, assembling – this is your labor cost.
+- Post-Processing: Sanding, painting, assembling.
+This is your labor cost.

-* Beginner Note: Start by selling prints of free models with commercial licenses or simple designs you create in Tinkercad to get a feel for the process before diving into complex CAD.
+* Beginner Note: Start by selling prints of free models with commercial licenses or simple designs you create in Tinkercad to get a feel for the process before jumping into complex CAD.

 * Maker Tip: Keep a detailed spreadsheet for each product.
 Track filament cost, print time, and post-processing hours.
 Use a formula to calculate an hourly rate for your labor.